 Seminars in Genomic Medicine

-These are not run by Genomics England but may be of interest to healthcare professionals and scientists.
+These are not run by Genomics England but may be of interest to healthcare professionals, scientists or participants in the Project.

-An evening’s discussion event at Cheltenham Science Festival 2017 – educational materials will be available here soon.
+An evening’s discussion event at Cheltenham Science Festival 2017 – please find a recording of the event on the linked page.

 “The 100,000 Genomes Project is now in full swing, sequencing around 70,000 patients’ DNA codes.
 As genomics picks up speed, it raises a whole new set of ethical questions for Radio 4’s Inside the Ethics Committee regulars Deborah Bowman, Anneke Lucassen and Bobbie Farsides to consider.
 Join them and chair Vivienne Parry to decide what you’d do as a typically complex and tricky case is discussed.”